openzfs/openzfs-docs/docs/Getting Started/openSUSE/openSUSE Leap Root on ZFS.rst

    **Note:** Ignore errors from ``osprober``, if present.
    **Note:** If you have had trouble with the grub2 installation, I suggest you use systemd-boot.
-   **Note:** If this command don't gives any output, use classic grub.cfg generation with following command
+   **Note:** If this command don't gives any output, use classic grub.cfg generation with following command:
-     grub2-mkconfig -o /boot/grub2/grub.cfg
+   ``grub2-mkconfig -o /boot/grub2/grub.cfg``

 #.
 Install the boot loader: